ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream on which to operate
+- `streamId` -- stream identifier for the request
-- `selectExpression` -- ODATA expression for selecting values to patch
+- `selectExpression` -- OData expression for selecting type fields to patch
 - `items` -- list of properties to patch

-This call is used to modify properties of specific events in a stream.
-Only the properties indicated in `selectExpression` are modified.
-Property names in `selectExpression` are separated by a comma.
-The events to be modified are indicated by the index value in each member of the `items` collection.
-The individual events in `items` also holds the new values.
+This call is used to patch the values of the selected fields for multiple events in the stream.
+Only the fields indicated in `selectExpression` are modified.
+The events to be modified are indicated by the index value of each member of the `items` collection.
+The individual events in `items` also hold the new values.

-PatchValues is basically a series of PatchValue calls.
-If there are any problems completing the entire list of ‘patches’ the entire operation is rolled back.
+PatchValues may be thought of as a series of PatchValue calls.
+If there is a problem patching any individual event, the entire operation is rolled back.

 #RemoveValue